Last Updated on September 6, 2023 by Tim Wells

 In a word: absolutely!

-I’ve always thought that the original Chromecast was a great idea that just didn’t have enough behind it.
-It’s great to be able to cast a video or webpage to your television.
+I’ve always thought the original Chromecast was a great idea but needed more behind it.
+It’s great to cast a video or webpage to your television.
 The trouble is that I only needed to do it once or twice a month.

 Fast forward to the new Chromecast with Google TV.

-It solves that problem and finally becomes a streaming device that’s worth buying.
+It solves that problem and finally becomes a streaming device worth buying.